deskoh/gradle-pipeline/README.md

    > Mount this file inside directory `/opt/java-pipeline/pkglists`.

+   > If you do not wish to define a specific version, then you will have to define it using `latest.release` e.g `org.springframework.boot:spring-boot-starter:latest.release`

 1. List your plugin requirements (if any) in a .txt (e.g. `plugins.txt`) file, using the Gradle plugin syntax.
 Each plugin declaration should occupy one line.
 For example:

    ```txt